Wolvinny/fursuit-fan-controller/README.md

 ### If you end up using my project, it would mean a lot if you could [support me](https://kofi.wolvinny.dev).
 I spent a lot of time making this and optimising it for other people to read and use, even the smallest amount helps ne out, and i plan on making more fursuit-related projects in the future

-If you have any questions or any problems, feel free to [contact me](mailto://wolvinny@wolvinny,dev)
+If you have any questions or any problems, feel free to contact me at mail@wolvinny.dev